-Do not rock the vehicle for more than a few minutes or damage to the transaxle and tires may occur or the engine may overheat.
+Do not rock the vehicle for more than a few minutes or damage to the transmission and tires may occur or the engine may overheat.

 Do not spin the wheels at over 56 km/h (35 mph).
-The tires may fail and injure a passenger or bystander.
+The tires may fail and injure a passenger or by stander.